NetworksAreMadeOfString/Cyllell/README.md

 Cyllell is a Chef Knife Client for Android
 ======
-Cyllell makes it easy to deploy servers and scale applications throughout your entire infrastructure from your phone.
+Cyllell makes it easy to manage servers and scale applications throughout your entire infrastructure from your phone.

 Common Chef tasks such as Node editing, Role assignment, Searching, Recipe creation and more will all be available without needing to boot up your PC or go back to your desk which can save valuable time and effort if you are on-call, busy or